Old Ephraim: Date of death

 There is some uncertainty about the exact date of Old Ephraim's death.
 While most sources, including Clark's own accounts, place the event on August 22, 1923, some sources—including a 1928 retelling in Nature Magazine—suggest that Old Ephraim may have been killed as early as July 1922.
-The Smithsonian’s records, however, support the later date of August 1923.
+The Smithsonian's records support the earlier date.

 Legacy

-Old Ephraim’s story became a part of the folklore of the American West.
-Despite Clark’s description of Old Ephraim as a bear that only killed what he needed to survive, local stories often depicted the bear as a menace to livestock and people.
-Old Ephraim’s reputation as an “outlaw animal” is similar to that of other notable predators, such as Lobo the King of Currumpaw and the last mountain lions of the West.
+Old Ephraim's story became a part of the folklore of the American West.
+Despite Clark's description of Old Ephraim as a bear that only killed what he needed to survive, local stories often depicted the bear as a menace to livestock and people.
+Old Ephraim's reputation as an “outlaw animal” is similar to that of other notable predators, such as Lobo the King of Currumpaw and the last mountain lions of the West.

 A stone monument commemorating Old Ephraim was erected at his gravesite in Logan Canyon in 1966.
-Designed, lettered, and erected by Max, Arthur, and Howard Jorgensen, the monument stands 11 feet tall, representing the height of the bear as reported in local stories.
+Designed, lettered, and erected by Max, Arthur, and Howard Jorgensen, the monument stands 11 feet tall, representing the fictional height of the bear as reported in local stories.
 The monument also features a poem written by Nephi J. Bott: